hashimati/Service-Requests-Offers-Microservices/README.md

 }
 ```
-As shown, we used @Secured annotation to secure the endpoint and to control the resource authorization. rejectOffer() and acceptOffer() methods will be explained in step 5.
+As shown, You can use @Secured annotation to secure the endpoint and to control the resource authorization. rejectOffer() and acceptOffer() methods will be explained in step 5.

 ### Step 4: Offers Service

-Offers Service is a Micronaut service produces services related to the Offer objects. before starting the implemenation of the Offer object configure service discovery client, Mongodb configuration and JWT propagation validation.
+Offers Service is a Micronaut service that produces services related to the Offer objects. before starting the implementation of the Offer object configure service discovery client, Mongodb configuration and JWT propagation validation.
 Also add the Request, Offer, Location, RequestStatus, OfferStatus, and Roles classes which are already explained previously.
-To bootstrap OfferService, use this Micronaut Cli command:
+To bootstrap OfferService, use this Micronaut CLI command:

 ```shell
 ```

 The main domain which drives this service is Offer.
 So, it's required to create OfferService and OfferController classes.
 So, we will create an OfferService class.
-The OfferService class handle Offer objects CRUD functions.
-Initially, we will the follwoing in OfferService:
+The OfferService class handles Offer objects CRUD functions.
+Initially, you will do the following in OfferService:

 1) Inject MongoClient bean.
 2) Inject a requestClient bean. the requestClient bean calls services from RequestsService.
-3) Create getCollection() method to retrieve "offers" collectons from mongoClient bean.
+3) Create getCollection() method to retrieve "offers" collections from mongoClient bean.
 4) Implement findAsSingle() function which takes MongoDB query as BsonDocument object and returns Single<Offer> object or nothing.
-This method will be used whenever we want to retreive on Offer object.
+This method will be used whenever we want to retrieve on Offer object.
 5) Implement findAsSingle() function which takes MongoDB query as BsonDocument object and returns stream of Offer objects.
-This method will be invoked whenever we want to retreive a stream of Offer objects.
+This method will be invoked whenever we want to retrieve a stream of Offer objects.

 ```java
 @Singleton